The Department of Recreation and Leisure Studies is a division of the Faculty of Applied Health Sciences

 Joint Honours degrees

 If you're interested in different disciplines and are having trouble choosing, then a Joint Honours program may be the answer.
 A Joint Honours program enables you to combine your studies in Recreation equally with another field of study and have both recognized on your degree.
-Waterloo offers Joint Honours with a variety of areas:

-Recreation and Leisure Studies with one of the following:
+Joint Honours with Recreation and Leisure Studies

 - Social Development Studies